kestra-io/docs/docs/developer-guide/retries/README.md

 |`delayFactor`|`Double`|Multiplier for `interval` on each retry, default is 2.
 For example, with and interval=30s and delayFactor=2, retry will append at 30s, 1m30, 3m30, ... |

 #### `random`
-Retry with random delay with min and max limits
+This establishes retries with a random delay with min and max limits.

 | name | type | description |
 | ---------- | ----------- | ----------- |